‘(Click on pictures for larger versions)

 John and I both love the outdoors and one day we decided to look for a modest little country house.
 And it would also be so very nice for our pets.
 Having nature itself right outside your front door seemed like paradise.

-Going to Le Bois de Vincennes on a Sunday, le Parc de Sceaux, right next to my school, l’Ecole Centrale, or even, for special occasions, to Fontainebleau, the wonderful forest and château south of Paris, any of these little Sunday outings was very nice of course.
+We would sometimes go to Le Bois de Vincennes on a Sunday, le Parc de Sceaux, right next to my school, l’Ecole Centrale, or even, for special occasions, to Fontainebleau, the wonderful forest and château south of Paris.
+Any of these little Sunday outings was very nice of course.
 However, it was not by any stretch the same as having a place of our own where the animals and all of us could roam around freely.

 So feeling that we would like to have a country place for both us and the animals, we took a day to drive around in a pretty large region south of Paris, to see where there might be some nice countryside.
 As it happened we hit on an ad in a magazine